jpmckinney/pupa-ruby/README.md

     gem install perftools.rb

-Then, run your `script.rb` with the profiler, storing the results to `/tmp/PROFILE_NAME` in this example:
+Then, run your script with the profiler (changing `/tmp/PROFILE_NAME` and `script.rb` as appropriate):

     CPUPROFILE=/tmp/PROFILE_NAME RUBYOPT="-r`gem which perftools | tail -1`" ruby script.rb

-You may want to set the `CPUPROFILE_REALTIME=1` flag; however, for whatever reason, it seems to change the behavior of the `json-schema` gem.
+You may want to set the `CPUPROFILE_REALTIME=1` flag; however, it seems to change the behavior of the `json-schema` gem, for whatever reason.

 [perftools.rb](https://github.com/tmm1/perftools.rb) has several output formats.
-If your code is straight-forward, you can draw a graph to `/tmp/PROFILE_NAME.pdf` with:
+If your code is straight-forward, you can draw a graph (changing `/tmp/PROFILE_NAME` and `/tmp/PROFILE_NAME.pdf` as appropriate):

     pprof.rb --pdf /tmp/PROFILE_NAME > /tmp/PROFILE_NAME.pdf